-Prerequisite: CMSC-5653.
 This course applies the NIST Risk Management Framework (RMF) as students complete project deliverables and communicate project results, integrating Enterprise and Cloud System risk management principles and standards.
 Students will develop in-depth analytic competencies to relevant risk problems.
-This course prepares students for the Certified Authorization Professional (ISC2-CAP) certification exam.
+Students are to research and present a Computer Risk Report instead of a final exam.